 What are my options?

-For an open rhinoplasty, the incisions are made outside the nose with a small access incision on the underside, providing better visualization of the nasal structures and a more direct route for surgical manipulation.
+For an open rhinoplasty, the incisions are made outside the nose with a small access incision on the underside, providing better visualisation of the nasal structures and a more direct route for surgical manipulation.

 For an endonasal rhinoplasty, the incisions are made inside the nasal passages, providing more limited dissection of nasal tissues and eliminating the visible scarring.

-What should I look out for?
+Are there any risks I should look out for?

 - Reduced sense of smell